ccunning2/Protect-Test/README.md

 #### To install:
 ###### OSX:
 For now, clone this repository and create a symlink to the "Protect Test" folder in the `~/Library/Application Support/Sublime Text 3/Packages` folder.
-In the future, installation will be automated via [Package Control](https://packagecontrol.io/).